handsomematt/botw-modding/docs/yaz0.md

 | 1 |   1 byte  | the group header byte         |
 | 8 | 1-3 bytes | 8 chunks                      |

-Each bit of the group header corespondents to one chunk:
+Each bit of the group header correspondents to one chunk:
-* The MSB (most significant bit, 0x80) corespondents to chunk 1
+* The MSB (most significant bit, 0x80) correspondents to chunk 1
-* The LSB (lowest significant bit, 0x01) corespondents to chunk 8
+* The LSB (lowest significant bit, 0x01) correspondents to chunk 8

 A set bit (=1) in the group header means, that the chunk is exact 1 byte long.
 This byte must be copied to the output stream 1:1.
 A cleared bit (=0) defines, that the chunk is 2 or 3 bytes long interpreted as a back reference to already decompressed data that must be copied.